Jack Martins: 2017 Nassau County executive campaign

 On April 26, 2017, Martins announced that he would run for Nassau County executive.
 Martins received the GOP nomination for County Executive and was uncontested in the primary.
-Martins was defeated by the Democratic nominee, Nassau County legislator Laura Curran, in the November 7, 2017, election; Curran won 51% of the vote to Martins' 48%.
+Martins was narrowly defeated by the Democratic nominee, Nassau County legislator Laura Curran, in the November 7, 2017, election; Curran won 51% of the vote to Martins' 48%.

-2023 congressional speculation
+2024 congressional speculation

 Amid calls for newly seated congressman George Santos to resign, Martins was mentioned as a possible replacement.
+After George Santos was expelled in December 2023, Martins decided to not seek the GOP nomination for the 2024 special election.

 Personal life

 As of 2018, Martins is a board member of the Henry Viscardi School.
 He is a recipient of the Melvin Jones Fellowship Award, the Lions Club's highest honor.
 He was honored as the 2012 Portuguese Man of the Year during Nassau County's first ever public event recognizing the Portuguese Community on Long Island.
 He and his wife, Paula, have four daughters.